What hiring managers actually look for

 Tip: If you have been requested by name by teachers, mention it.
 Being a 'requested sub' signals high quality.

 "Substitute Teacher with 3 years covering K-12 classrooms across 8 campuses.
-180+ teaching days per year with 4.8/5.0 teacher feedback rating.
+180+ teaching days per year with a record of being requested back by name.
 PBIS trained with special education support experience."

 "Long-term Substitute Teacher currently covering a 5th grade classroom for 12 weeks.
-Implementing daily lesson plans, grading assignments, and communicating with parents."
+Executing daily lesson plans, grading assignments, and handling parent communication through Seesaw and Google Classroom."

-"Recent psychology graduate with substitute teaching certificate seeking daily and long-term assignments.
-Previous experience as a special education paraprofessional."
+"Recent psychology graduate with a state substitute teaching certificate seeking daily and long-term assignments.
+Previous experience as a special education paraprofessional with comfort in de-escalation and behavior documentation."

-"Former corporate trainer pursuing substitute teaching while completing alternative certification.
-5 years of experience facilitating workshops for groups of 20 to 40 adults."
+"Former corporate trainer pursuing substitute teaching while completing a state substitute permit.
+5 years of experience facilitating workshops for groups of 20 to 40 adults, now applying that group management to K-12 classrooms."

 Writing strong experience bullets